spijkers09/esp8266_p1meter-ISKRA-AM550/README.md

 This setup requires:
 - An esp8266 (nodeMcu and Wemos d1 mini have been tested)
 - A 10k ohm resistor
+- A 4,7k ohm resistor
+- A BC547 NPN transistor
-- A 4 pin RJ11 or [6 pin RJ12 cable](https://www.tinytronics.nl/shop/nl/kabels/adapters/rj12-naar-6-pins-dupont-jumper-adapter) Both cables work great, but a 6 pin cable can also power the esp8266 on most DSMR5+ meters.
+- A [6 pin RJ12 cable](https://www.tinytronics.nl/shop/nl/kabels/adapters/rj12-naar-6-pins-dupont-jumper-adapter) A 6 pin cable can also power the esp8266 on most DSMR5+ meters.

 Compiling up using Arduino IDE:
+I will try and extend this section, as it was the first time I actually did something with IDE.
 - Ensure you have selected the right board
 - Using the Tools->Manage Libraries... install `PubSubClient` and `WifiManager`
-- In the file `Settings.h` change `OTA_PASSWORD` to a safe secret value
 - Flash the software

-Compiling up using PlatformIO:
-- Ensure the correct board type is selected in project configuration
-- In the file `Settings.h` change `OTA_PASSWORD` to a safe secret value
-- Upload the software.
+I removed the PlatformIO version as I have no experience and have not used it.
+Please refer to the origin of this fork if you want to use it.

 Finishing off:
 - You should now see a new wifi network `ESP******` connect to this wifi network, a popup should appear, else manually navigate to `192.168.4.1`